solarus-games/zsxd/readme.txt

 1  Play directly
 ----------------

-You need to specify to the solarus binary the path of the quest data files to use. solarus accepts two forms of quest paths:
+You need to specify to the solarus_run binary the path of the quest data files to use. solarus_run accepts two forms of quest paths:
 - a directory having a subdirectory named "data" with all data inside,
 - a directory having a zip archive "data.solarus" with all data inside.

 Thus, to run zsxd, if the current directory is the one that contains the "data" subdirectory (and this readme), you can type

-$ solarus .
+$ solarus_run .

 or without arguments:

-$ solarus
+$ solarus_run

-if solarus was compiled with the default quest set to ".".
+if Solarus was compiled with the default quest set to ".".

 --------------------